massung/http/README.md

 # HTTP Package for LispWorks

-The `http` package is a dead-simple package used for performing simple HTTP requests and parsing the responses.
-It also can parse URLs, escape and unescape strings, and parse query strings.
+The `http` package is a dead-simple package used for performing HTTP requests and parsing the responses.
+In addition, it has built-in support for keep-alive requests, and [HTTP server-sent events](http://www.w3.org/TR/2011/WD-eventsource-20111020/).

 In addition to being a good HTTP client, it also comes with a bare-bones HTTP server.
 It will handle parse incominb HTTP requests, hand them off to your handler function, and reply with the response returned by you.